awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

-# Creating a Spring Boot Application that has publish/subscription functionality
+# Creating a Publish/Subscription Spring Boot Application

 You can create a web application that has subscription and publish functionality by using the Amazon Simple Notification Service (Amazon SNS).
 The application created in this AWS tutorial is a Spring Boot web application that lets a user subscribe to an Amazon SNS topic by entering a valid email address.
 A user can enter many emails and all the emails are subscribed to the given SNS topic (once the users confirm the subscription).
 The user can publish a message that results in all subscribed emails receiving the message.